Alternative data (finance): Uses

 Alternative data is being used by fundamental and quantitative institutional investors to create innovative sources of alpha.
 The field is still in the early phases of development, yet depending on the resources and risk tolerance of a fund, multiple approaches abound to participate in this new paradigm.

 The process to extract benefits from alternative data can be extremely challenging.
 The analytics, systems, and technologies for processing such data are relatively new and most institutional investors do not have capabilities to integrate alternative data into their investment decision process.
 However, with the right tools and strategy, a fund can mitigate costs while creating an enduring competitive advantage.

 Most alternative data research projects are lengthy and resource intensive; therefore, due-diligence is required before working with a data set.
 The due-diligence should include an approval from the compliance team, validation of processes that create and deliver this data set, and identification of investment insights that can be additive to the investment process.

-However, the usage of the alternative data is not restricted by investment sphere, it's successfully used in economics and politics as well as retail and e-commerce spheres.
-It's possible to predict geopolitical risk through a profound alternative data analysis, while social media sites reveal a host of data for consumer sentiment analysis.
+However, the usage of the alternative data is not restricted by investment sphere, it is successfully used in economics and politics as well as retail and e-commerce spheres.
+It is possible to predict geopolitical risk through a profound alternative data analysis, while social media sites reveal a host of data for consumer sentiment analysis.